Permanent citizens' assembly in Aachen

 The Citizens' Forum consists of ten councillors and seven knowledgeable citizens as well as two further advisory members of the Senior Citizens' and Integration Council.
 It already deals with citizens' motions addressed to the Aachen City Council or one of its specialised committees or to the Citizens' Forum itself.
 Furthermore, the Citizens' Forum informs about new significant municipal projects and plans.

-The Supporting Body prepares the selection of topics for the citizens' assembly and chooses the experts and moderators.
+The Supporting Committee prepares the selection of topics for the citizens' assembly and chooses the experts and moderators.
 It determines the procedure and content, accompanies the citizens' assembly and advises on the implementation of the recommendations.
+The committee is made up of participants from previous citizens' assemblies.
+Two members from the Citizens' Dialogue and Administrative Management department are available on an advisory and ongoing basis, plus others from the relevant specialist administration if required.

 The result of the citizens' assembly's deliberations is documented in a citizens' report and submitted to the city council for discussion and decision.